 - For staff, the 2019 camp session starts with Orientation on Wednesday, Thursday & Friday, June 19, 20 & 21, 2019.

 - For children, camp begins on Monday, June 24, 2019, and ends on Friday, August 2, 2019.
 Staff has cleanup in the afternoon on Friday, August 2, 2019.

 - The camp day for staff is 8:15 AM to 3:30 PM.

 - There is no camp program on weekends or on Thursday, July 4, 2019.

 - It is important that you are able to make the full six-week commitment.

 To apply for a position, please fill out an application here.
 Email reference forms will be sent to the references you have listed.
 Please make sure you know the email addresses for your references prior to completing the application.
 We cannot consider your application until 2 references have been completed.

 The Kreative Kangaroo program is a full day (9:00 AM to 3:00 PM) six-week session for four year olds.
 There are typically twenty-four children in the unit.
-The unit is led by a Unit Leader with a Head Counselor and a Counselor assisting.
+The unit is led by a Unit Leader with a Lead Counselor and a Counselor assisting.
 Campers begin the day in their homeroom.

 Morning activities include art, woodworking, science, music, sports, and various free choice activities in the classroom.
 Campers have swimming five days a week.
 There is group time and outside time every day.
 Campers eat lunch with their group followed by rest time and playground or choice time.

 In the Junior Camp, campers are grouped in units by grade.
 Each unit has three homerooms of 15 to 20 campers.
 Units B and C offer one special Extended Day.
 Junior Camp staff for Units A through C are usually generalists who lead/assist children in a variety of activities during the camp day.